 Many of us (including the author of this post) have found ourselves adjusting to the new reality of working from home.
-Of course there are positives – more sleep, less travel time and working in whatever clothes (if any) you like – but you may quickly realise that your own home is not very conducive to productivity.
-It’s more important now than ever to try and maintain business-as-usual, but that can be hard if you haven’t carefully considered your ‘home office’ setup and working behaviours.
+Of course there are positives – more sleep, less travel time and working in whatever clothes (if any) you like – but you may quickly realise that your own home is not always conducive to productivity.
+It’s more important now than ever to try and maintain business-as-usual, but that can be hard if you haven’t carefully considered your home office setup and working behaviours.
 Here are 8 tips to ensure you can work from home as effectively as possible.

 - Keep the same routine.
 Don’t start rolling out of bed and onto your laptop before the sleep’s cleared from your eyes.
 Try and replicate your normal pre-work routine as much as possible.
-Whatever it is – showering, having breakfast, a caffeine hit, sanitising your hands – do it as normal so you’re actually in ‘work-mode’ when you start.
+Whatever it is – showering, having breakfast, a caffeine hit, or a walk – do it as normal so you’re actually in ‘work-mode’ when you start.

 - Choose the right space.
 This is crucial.
 While we don’t all have spare rooms ready to instantly convert into home offices, try and find somewhere you can set up the bare essentials (your furniture, computer and other equipment) which you can leave at the end of the day like you leave your office.
 This helps with staying in ‘work-mode’ because you know that area is your dedicated workspace – not a bed or a couch or a kitchen bench.